-But by the end of the article, the reviewer makes it clear that his experience came as a result of a scammer was posing as a Lending Club representative, but was actually not affiliated with the company.
+But by the end of the article, the reviewer makes it clear that his experience came as a result of a scammer posing as a Lending Club representative but was actually not affiliated with the company.
 In fact, Lending Club doesn’t even make loans in his state!

 What CBS News Had to Say About Lending Club

 This review actually took place back in late 2013, but I’m including it because it specifically focuses on the investment side of Lending Club.

 The article – The Lending Club – A Critical Review – chronicled the experience of Alan Roth, who invested in the site.
 This was the gist of his primary complaint:

 “Yet, between September 7, 2012 and the end of March 2013, my Lending Club statement shows I earned an annualized yield of 11.08 percent…the 11.08 percent annualized return was pure fantasy, and that fantasy applies to the whole group of Lending Club investors.
 See, my $121.38 profit included $100.22 of principal and interest from four delinquent notes.
 If I excluded delinquent loans, I calculated my annualized return to be about 1.60 percent.
 Less than a month later, two of those notes went into default and suddenly my 11.08 percent annualized return dropped like a rock…(Lending Club officials) acknowledged the fact that delinquent loans are not written down in value until they default and that until then the full value (minus missed payments) is part of the calculation of overall investor returns.
 I do think that Lending Club is overstating investor return — and probably significantly.”